mlr3spatiotempcv: Spatiotemporal resampling methods for machine learning in R: Spatiotemporal partitioning methods and their implementation

-In the LTO method, the time points are resampled into the desired number of folds.
+\paragraph[CV at the time-point level: "leave-time-out" (LTO) --- "sptcv_cstf"]{CV at the time-point level: ``leave-time-out'' (LTO) --- \code{"sptcv_cstf"}} In the LTO method, the time points are resampled into the desired number of folds.
 In the terminology used in this work, this can be referred to as resampling at the level of time points, which effectively define blocks.
 Thus, observations from the same time point are jointly sampled into the same test (or training) fold, with no constraints on the temporal distance between the sampled time points.
 This method does therefore not implement block CV in the sense of the time series literature.

-In the \texttt{cookfarm} example dataset, the \texttt{Date} variable was reduced to five unique levels for better visualization, and then used to create a spatiotemporal regression task in \pkg{mlr3spatiotempcv} (Figure \ref{fig:lto}).
+In the \texttt{cookfarm\_mlr3} example dataset, the \texttt{Date} variable was reduced to five unique levels for better visualization, and then used to create a spatiotemporal regression task in \pkg{mlr3spatiotempcv} (Figure \ref{fig:lto}).
+In \texttt{autoplot()}, a stratified sample based on the partitions is taken to reduce the number of points plotted.